Newbury Building Society

 In such unusual circumstances, we will post notices in branches and/or on our website.

-15. If we receive a bankruptcy notice from the Insolvency Service, instructing us to freeze your account, we will not be able to allow any withdrawals from the account without authority from the Insolvency Service.
+16. If we receive a bankruptcy notice from the Insolvency Service, instructing us to freeze your account, we will not be able to allow any withdrawals from the account without authority from the Insolvency Service.
 This will apply to all accounts held by you, including joint accounts with other account holders.

-17. In order to help recover tax and tax credits debts owed by customers, HMRC can ask us to take certain actions.
-This is possible under powers in the Finance (No.2) Act 2015, under the title
+18. In order to help recover tax and tax credits debts owed by customers, HMRC can ask us to take certain actions.
+This is possible under powers in the Finance (No.2) Act 2015, under the title of ‘Enforcement by deduction from accounts’.
+The use of these powers is referred to by the Government as Direct Recovery of Debts (DRD).
+The actions we may be required to take include:

 • Providing HMRC with further information about a customer and their account(s).